Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 <br>
 # Application <a name="modelling-application"></a>

-We now have a model object, and the required pre-processing steps to use this model for the next *delivery club* campaign.
-When this is ready to launch we can aggregate the necessary customer information and pass it through, obtaining predicted probabilities for each customer signing up.
+I now have a model object, and the required pre-processing steps to use this model for the next *delivery club* campaign.
+When this is ready to launch I can aggregate the necessary customer information and pass it through, obtaining predicted probabilities for each customer signing up.

-Based upon this, we can work with the client to discuss where their budget can stretch to, and contact only the customers with a high propensity to join.
+Based upon this, I can work with the client to discuss where their budget can stretch to, and contact only the customers with a high propensity to join.
 This will drastically reduce marketing costs, and result in a much improved ROI.

 ___
 <br>
 # Growth & Next Steps <a name="growth-next-steps"></a>

-We could look to tune the hyperparameters of the Random Forest, notably regularisation parameters such as tree depth, as well as potentially training on a higher number of Decision Trees in the Random Forest.
+I could look to tune the hyperparameters of the Random Forest, notably regularisation parameters such as tree depth, as well as potentially training on a higher number of Decision Trees in the Random Forest.

-From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty
+From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that I have as much useful information available for predicting customer loyalty.